 Audit Logging

-FHIR provides a AuditEvent resource suitable for use by FHIR clients and servers to record when a security or privacy relevant event has occurred.
+FHIR provides an AuditEvent resource suitable for use by FHIR clients and servers to record when a security or privacy relevant event has occurred.
 This form of audit logging records as much detail as reasonable at the time the event happened.

-The AuditEvent when used to record security and privacy relevant events can then be used by properly authorized applications to support audit reporting, alerting, filtering, and forwarding.
+When used to record security and privacy relevant events, the AuditEvent can then be used by properly authorized applications to support audit reporting, alerting, filtering, and forwarding.
 This model has been developed and used in healthcare for a decade as IHE-ATNA profile.
 ATNA log events can be automatically converted to AuditEvent resources, and from there, client applications are able to search the audit events, or subscribe to them.

 With regard to HTTP logs, implementers need to consider the implications of distributing access to the logs.
-HTTP logs - even ones that only include the URL itself - should be regarded as sensitive as the resources themselves - even if direct PHI is kept out of the logs by careful avoidance of search parameters (e.g. by using GET), the logs will still contain a rich set of information about the clinical records.
+HTTP logs, including those that only contain the URL itself, should be regarded as sensitive as the resources themselves.
+Even if direct PHI is kept out of the logs by careful avoidance of search parameters (e.g. by using GET), the logs will still contain a rich set of information about the clinical records.

 Digital Signatures

 This specification recommends the use of W3C Digital Signatures for signatures.
 Resources can be signed using the Provenance resource to carry a detached digital signature.
-The Signature datatype is available to carry various Signature types including non-repudiation purposes.
-Further details on creation and valiation of Signature is defined.
+The Signature datatype is available to carry various signature types including non-repudiation purposes.
+Further details on creation and validation of Signatures are defined.

 In addition, documents may be signed using an enveloped signature.
-A specification for Enveloped signature is profiled in the IHE DSG profile.
+A specification for enveloped signature is profiled in the IHE DSG profile.

 Neither of these definitions prohibits the use of other ways of using digital signatures.